Seiris21/ucb2022.snowcast/README.md

 ### Notebooks

-This folder contains all the Jupyter Notebooks that were used in the devolpement of this project.
+This folder contains all the Jupyter notebooks that were used in the devolpement of this project.
 One particular folder is of note.

 #### notebooks/data_ingestion